 Only with a well-conceived and implemented Aircraft Maintenance Program (AMP) could the operator eventually achieve that end level of reliability.
-Airlines are requested by regulation to have a Reliability Program for their fleet by considering several sources of information (e.g., Pilot Reports - PIREPS, Maintenance Reports - MREPS) and operationalizing a Failure Reporting, Analysis and Corrective Action System - FRACAS.
+Airlines are requested by regulation to have a Reliability Program for their fleet by considering several sources of information (e.g., Pilot Reports - PIREPS, Maintenance Reports - MREPS) and operationalizing a Failure Reporting, Analysis and Corrective Action System (FRACAS) type of construct.